 Authentication and Registration of Documents Proclamation No 922/2015 provide the details in which documents are authenticated and registered.
 Authentication involves signature and affixing of seal while registration involves giving identification number and deposit of the document.
 A look into the document authentication and registration process shall be made here below.

-Under Proclamation No 922/2015 documents that SHALL be authenticated and registered are a) power of attorney or revocation of power of attorney; b) memorandum of association and articles of association and their amendments of business organizations and other associations ; c) documents that shall be required to be authenticated and registered by law.
+Under Proclamation No 922/2015, documents that SHALL be authenticated and registered include power of attorney or revocation of power of attorney, memorandum of association and articles of association and their amendments of business organizations and other associations, documents that shall be required to be authenticated and registered by law.
 These may include contracts of transfer of immovable properties, contracts to establish collateral or guarantee rights on immovable properties and public wills.
 Other than the above documents, authentication happen upon request by clients.
 The notary shall authenticate and register where parties to a document request for authentication and registration.

-Authentication involves not only new documents submitted for authentication; documents that are already signed and need authentication and registration; copies of documents to be ascertained vis-a-vis the originals can be presented for authentication.
-Ascertaining the legality of documents; ascertaining the capacity and authority of signatures of a document; ascertaining the conditions of ownership and the owners of certain properties are also documents that are presented for authentication.
+Authentication involves not only new documents submitted for authentication but also documents that are already signed and need authentication and registration.
+More so copies of documents to be ascertained vis-a-vis the originals can be presented for authentication.
+Ascertaining the legality of documents, ascertaining the capacity and authority of signatures of a document and ascertaining the conditions of ownership and the owners of certain properties are also documents that are presented for authentication.

-Prohibitions against the Notary: Apart from ascertaining its legitimacy, a notary shall not have power to change or cause to be changed the contents of a document submitted for authentication.
+Apart from ascertaining its legitimacy, a notary shall not have power to change or cause to be changed the contents of a document submitted for authentication.

 Any person may declare the truth of the contents of a document under oath before a notary.
 In such a case the notary shall write down on the document that he caused the said person to sworn before he made the declaration.
 Furthermore, a notary shall take the testimony of a witness where he is ordered by a court.

-Confidentiality: A notary shall not give to THIRD PARTIES information which comes into his possession in the course of performing his duties, unless ordered by a court or by a body empowered by law.
+A notary shall not give to THIRD PARTIES information which comes into his possession in the course of performing his duties, unless ordered by a court or by a body empowered by law.

 A document authenticated and registered in accordance with the Proclamation shall be Conclusive Evidence of its contents.
 The document can be challenged only for GOOD CAUSE by the PERMISSION of a court.
 In addition to this, any document authenticated and registered by Federal or Regional institution shall be accepted by any federal or regional governments.

-The Agency, if it is provided with adequate evidence may pass temporary order of suspension on improperly authenticated and registered document.
+The Agency, if it is provided with adequate evidence, may pass temporary order of suspension on improperly authenticated and registered document.
 Such suspension shall be given within 5(five) working days from the date of submission of the petition or from the date examination commenced if the suspension is initiated by the institution.
 During suspension, the document shall be considered as not authenticated and registered.

 When a document is suspended, the concerned person SHOULD institute a case in court within one month from the date of order of suspension.
 The court may approve, amend or repeal the order of suspension.
 Order of suspension shall be discarded if the court invalidate the order of suspension or if the concerned person DO NOT institute proceedings in a court WITHIN ONE MONTH of the date of suspension.